Sara Sothern

 Sara Sothern (born Sara Viola Warmbrodt; August 21, 1895 – September 11, 1994) was an American stage actress and the mother of actress Elizabeth Taylor.

 Life and career

-Sothern was born Sara Viola Warmbrodt in Arkansas City, Kansas, as the third child and only daughter of the seven children of Elizabeth Ann (née Wilson) and Samuel Sylvester Warmbrodt, son of Samuel Warmbrodt, from Switzerland.
+Sothern was born Sara Viola Warmbrodt in Arkansas City, Kansas, as the third child and only daughter of the six children of Elizabeth Ann (née Wilson) and Samuel Sylvester Warmbrodt, son of Samuel Warmbrodt, from Switzerland.
 She had five brothers; Elmer S., Harold, Wilson Mantor, Harry Vincent, and Calvin S. Warmbrodt, four of whom died in infancy.
+With Wilson surviving to adulthood dying in 1977.